collinsnwammuo/Wireshark-projects/ARP Spoofing & MITM Detection/README.md

 **Difficulty:** Intermediate
 **Protocols:** ARP, HTTP
 **Tools:** Wireshark · arpspoof (dsniff)
-**Lab Environment:** Kali Linux (attacker/analyst) · Windows 10 (victim) · VirtualBox Host-Only Network
+**Lab Environment:** Kali Linux (attacker/analyst) · Windows 10 (victim) · VirtualBox NAT + Host-Only Dual Adapter

 ---

 ## 🎯 Objective

-Execute a full ARP spoofing / Man-in-the-Middle (MITM) attack from Kali Linux against a Windows 10 victim VM, capture the attack traffic in Wireshark, and identify every indicator of compromise — from the initial ARP poisoning to live traffic interception.
-This project demonstrates both the offensive technique and the defensive detection methods a SOC analyst uses to identify it.
+Execute a full ARP spoofing / Man-in-the-Middle (MITM) attack from Kali Linux against a Windows 10 victim VM, capture every stage of the attack in Wireshark, and identify all indicators of compromise — from the initial ARP cache poisoning through to live traffic interception.
+This project demonstrates both the offensive technique and the precise detection signatures a SOC analyst uses to identify ARP-based attacks on a real network.

 ---

 ## ⚠️ Disclaimer

-This attack was performed in a fully isolated VirtualBox Host-Only lab environment.
-No real networks, users, or systems were involved.
-ARP spoofing on networks you do not own is illegal.
+All activity was performed in a fully isolated VirtualBox lab environment.
+No real networks, users, or production systems were involved.
+ARP spoofing on networks you do not own or have explicit permission to test is illegal.

 ---